 You might feel a bit bored during your downtime after surgery.
 In the weeks leading up to your rhinoplasty, plan a few activities for the recovery period.
 This might be the time that you finally get started on whatever the popular new TV series is or the time when you finally get to read the latest bestsellers.
 Pick activities that are enjoyable but that don’t require much effort on your part.

 Working with a facial plastic surgeon who specializes in rhinoplasty means that you’ll be better prepared for the surgery and will most likely enjoy a better result.
 Dr. Jeffrey Epstein is a double board certified plastic surgeon who performs an average of five rhinoplasty procedures a week.
-He has practices in both Miami, Florida and New York City.
-To schedule a consultation in NYC, call (212) 759-3484.
+He has practices in both Miami, Florida.
 For an appointment in Miami, call (305) 666-1774.